ptarmiganlabs/butler/butler-docs/docs/rest.md

 ## REST API endpoints

+### /v2/activeUserCount
+      Purpose    : Get number of users that have active sessions.
+This value is based on session start/stop events, which means that there are corner cases where the incorrect value will be shown - for example just after starting Butler.
+      Parameters : -
+      Example    : curl http://<FQDN or IP of Butler>:8080/activeUserCount
+      Returns    : 5

+### /v2/activeUsers
+      Purpose    : Get an arrary with the usernames of users that currently have active sessions.
+This endpoint suffers from same limitation as the activeUserCount endpoint, i.e. it will not capture sessions that are active when Butler is started.
+      Parameters : -
+      Example    : curl http://<FQDN or IP of Butler>:8080/activeUsers
+      Returns    : ["userA","userB","userC"]

 ### /v2/butlerPing
       Purpose    : Ask Butler if it is running and all is ok.
       Parameters : -